Biggar leads Wales to win over Scotland

 In a raft of replacements, Aaron Wainwright and Dillon Lewis replaced Moriarty and Francis, while Scotland flanker Rory Darge made his debut from the bench.

-Wales scrum-half Williams was becoming increasingly influential with his sniping breaks before drama ensued after a Biggar penalty attempt.
+Wales scrum-half Williams was becoming increasingly influential with his sniping breaks, before drama ensued after a Biggar penalty attempt.

-The kick hit the bar and was gathered by Cuthbert before the wing almost scored in the left hand corner.
+The ball hit the bar and was gathered by Cuthbert before the wing almost scored in the left-hand corner.

-That was ruled out after the Wales wing was in touch before scoring, but Russell was shown a yellow card for a deliberate knock on.
+That was ruled out after the Wales wing was bundled into touch before scoring, but Russell was shown a yellow card for a deliberate knock-on earlier in the move.

-Centre Jonathan Davies was greeted to a huge road as he celebrated his 100th international when he came on as a replacement for Nick Tompkins.
+Centre Jonathan Davies received a huge roar as he entered the field for his 100th international when he came on as a replacement for Nick Tompkins.

-Biggar then nudged Wales ahead with a drop-goal as he ignored a penalty advantage to claim the points.
+Biggar then nudged Wales ahead with a drop-goal as he ignored a penalty advantage and the prospect of going for a try to claim the three points.

 It proved the right decision.
+A frantic finale saw Taine Basham give away a late penalty for a high tackle but the flanker avoided any further sanction.

-A frantic finale saw Scotland chase victory from their own line but Wales' dogged defence stood firm.
+Scotland were forced to chase victory from their own line but Wales' dogged defence stood firm.

 Wales: L. Williams; Cuthbert, Watkin, Tompkins (J Davies, 69), Rees-Zammit; Biggar (capt; Sheedy, 79), T. Williams; W. Jones (G Thomas, 65), Elias (Lake, 65), Francis (Lewis, 59), Rowlands (S Davies, 75), Beard, Basham, Morgan, Moriarty (Wainwright, 57).